Safeguarding Contact

 What is the program fee for participants?

-• Three-day training camp in April including accommodation, food and beverages, recreational activities and workshops by industry experts on parliamentary processes and leadership skills.
+• Three-day training camp in April including accommodation, food and beverages, recreational activities and workshops on parliamentary process and leadership skills.

-• Online group sessions in committees working on youth bills supported by Taskforce and mentors.
+• Online group sessions working on youth bills, supported by Y Staff, Taskforce Volunteers, and industry mentors.

-• Roundtable discussions with MPs and other relevant stakeholders for committees to share youth bills and ideas where possible.
+• Roundtable discussions with MPs and other relevant stakeholders for young people to share youth bills and ideas, where possible.

 • Joining Youth Parliament Alumni with members across 20 years of YP.